 A retrospective meeting should bring together all teams and team members involved in both of these loops.
 At this meeting, at least one representative from each group should be given time to share their view of the overall development experience.

-The more people that you can fit in to speak, the better.
+The more people that you can fit in to speak with, the better.

 The best retrospective meetings give every single person involved in a project some floor time to speak their mind, say how they felt, and offer ideas for how they think it could go better next time.
 Examples of teams and individuals who may be involved in a retrospective meeting include marketing, sales, product design, customer experience, and operations.